Sometimes life throws you some old tiles and then you have 2 options: live with it, or paint and stamp it with a tile stamp!

 I used an interior water-based PVA for the pattern and it worked beautifully.
 When you stamp the tiles, use a sponge roller to apply the paint lightly to the stamp.
 Test the stamp on a loose tile first so that you can get the feel for it.
 Now systematically stamp away!
 Take your time to place the stamps squarely on the tiles.

 And if it doesn’t stamp properly first time around, you can re-stamp it by again positioning it carefully over the first stamp and pressing down.

 After the pattern had dried for a couple of hours, you’ll need to seal it with a craft sealer like Harlequin Paint’s Decorator’s Varnish.
 It’s a clear coat that will ensure that you can wipe down the tiles when they get wet or dirty.

 Hang the panel, accessorize with a few matching items and admire your handy-work!

 The stamp gives a very unique and uneven finish which makes it look like a vintage tile.
+And it looks awesome with my Scandi serving bowl!
 Love it!